We’re on Course for New Frontiers

 Pier

 The pier at the Narragansett Bay Campus provides support services to research vessels and full access to Narragansett Bay.
-The original wooden pier, built in 1963, had more than exceeded its designed service life and was unable to accommodate the new, 199-foot-long R/V Narragansett Dawn, which is due to arrive in 2024.
+The original wooden pier, built in 1963, had more than exceeded its designed service life and was unable to accommodate the new, 199-foot-long R/V Narragansett Dawn,.
 This project demolished the original pier and erected a larger, more capable, steel-and-concrete pier in its place.

 Learn more about the research vessel pier.